probablyduncan/pigeon-fill-the-web/README.md

 It's a digital adaptation of To Pigeon-Fill the Sky (the Book), which you can read about [here](https://pigeons.duncanpetrie.com/book).

-This site was built with vite, tailwind, and gsap.
+This site was built in August, 2025, with vite (yay!), tailwind (ugh), and gsap (yay!).

 The code is not great.
 It's mostly in `website.html`, `website.css`, and `website.ts`.
 I would not recommend looking at it!

 The images are all my own.
-Some of them have been  using Photoshop's generative fill tool.
+Some of them have been added to using Photoshop's generative fill tool.
+You can read about this process at `/about` and `/book`.

-Most of the site is in Times New Roman, but I used [tom7](http://tom7.org/)'s incredible font Tom's New Roman (available [here](http://fonts.tom7.com/fonts93.html)) for my scrappy descent into ai-pigeon-hell.
+Most of the site is set in Times New Roman, but I used [tom7](http://tom7.org/)'s incredible [Tom's New Roman](http://fonts.tom7.com/fonts93.html) for my scrappy descent into ai-pigeon-hell.

 The grid lines were inspired by [lucie.tokyo](https://lucie.tokyo), which does them much better, I think.
 When I have more time I'd like to come back and play around with a more dynamic background.